The Best Home Barista Espresso Machine & Grinder Setups

 Heat exchanger machines are similar to dual boiler machines in that you can steam milk and pull the shot at the same time, but they do this in a different way, by exchanging heat from the steam boiler for the brew head – for more on this see single boiler vs heat exchanger vs dual boiler.

-The main pro for heat exchanger is they’re usually cheaper, so they can allow you to get more for your money, and to be honest in my simple opinion with some of the newer heat exchanger machines I can’t see a perfect deal of negatives for heat echanger vs dual boiler.
+The main pro for heat exchanger is they’re usually cheaper, so they can allow you to get more for your money, and to be honest in my humble opinion with some of the newer heat exchanger machines I can’t see a great deal of negatives for heat echanger vs dual boiler.

 Oscar 2 Espresso Machine.